 Relational databases have adapted to data manipulation requirements.
-Their structure makes it possible to confront two essential constraints:
+Their structure makes it possible to confront two essential constraints:How information systems are historically handled, and why time series databases will play a critical role for data in the near future.
+Click To Tweet

-Then, Business Intelligence (BI) has considered to suspend silo-based information systems, since they begin to extract value from data coming from one or more business applications in a transversal manner, at great expense.
-For example, costly (and sometimes sophisticated) mechanisms (ETL) for extracting data into data warehouses have been implemented to retrieve data that can be cross referenced (e.g. online consultations by customers with their purchases, after-sales interventions …).
-These tools have made the success and fortune of companies like Business Objects, SAP or SAS.
+For example, costly (and sometimes sophisticated) mechanisms (ETL) for extracting data into data warehouses have been implemented to retrieve data.
+Those data can be cross-referenced (e.g. online consultations by customers with their purchases, after-sales interventions …).
+These tools have made the success and fortune of companies like Business Objects, SAP, or SAS.

 This two-tiered computing with a main (business) function and a secondary(BI) function is bound to disappear.
-The idea is that the data will have multiple lives and multiple uses and that information systems must be organized accordingly.
+The idea is that the data will have multiple lives and multiple uses, and that information systems must be organized accordingly.